 On Weds the Seitz Family returned to downtown Charleston for a carriage ride through the city complete with an historical tour.
 It was incredibly hot and the tour guides mentioned how wonderful it must have been living there when our country was just getting started, with the heavy rain storms, humidity and tons of mosquitoes!
 Seems like nothing has changed!
 Except thank goodness for air conditioning!
 (Sorry Allison!)
 We also learned that Charleston had a rough history with lots of fires and even earthquakes that left one church tower leaning!
 The tour was very interesting and Tom even reported it was his most favorite activity!
 What?!
 Tom and horses usually do not mix!

 We bought a combo ticket that allowed us to have both a carriage tour and a harbor boat tour, so on Thursday we took the ride around the large harbor and Ft Sumter.
 We opted out of the tour to Ft Sumter-not a whole lot to see there anymore, but it is on an island.
 So you have to take a boat to access it.
 I think we had a better tour from the boat, and walking through Ft Moultrie.
 The movie, Glory really highlights Ft Sumter's role in the Civil War.
 But as we learned, Ft Moultrie had an even bigger impact in protecting the city.
 And the location of Ft Sumter was not always on an island but a peninsula.
 The tour boat took us along the city's coastline, around Ft Sumter, and off of the Mt Pleasant peninsula and the large vacation homes and shrimping boats.
 We also saw lots of dolphins!
 And then we cruised past Patriots Point and the USS Yorktown Aircraft carrier parked in the harbor before stopping under the bridge.
 The captain gave us a special treat by blowing the horn under the Ravenel bridge that seemed to echo on forever for the entire length which connects the mainland to the peninsulas.
 We were happy that we managed to get our boat tour in between rain showers!
 Tom and Scott opted out of the boat tour and decided to go on a bike tour on their own around the Mount Pleasant peninsula while stopping into a local coffee shop to avoid any big rainfalls.
 It warmed up enough in the afternoon for Scott and I to take swim in the ocean.
 The waves though were very rough and we spent most of our time getting knocked down and trying to remain standing!
 Scott even attempted surfing on a small board left at the house, but it wasn't sturdy enough to stand on, so he used it as a boogie board instead.
 At least the water temp was very comfortable!
 That evening we visited with the son of the Seitz family nephew/cousin, Bryan Blanchard who lives in Charleston.
-He stopped over to the house to help us drink some beer before we headed out to dinner.
+He stopped over to the house to help us drink some beer before we headed out to dinner.nursing home.
+She spent the evenings holed up in our basement with our portable AC, but Tom did not think it was running very efficiently.
+We couldn't wait for the AC repairman scheduled on Tuesday!

 No comments: